Choosing a Therapist

 Then, because I am a survivor of childhood sexual abuse, I ask about whether they do trauma-informed care.
 If you’re dealing with substance abuse, or anxiety, or an eating disorder, or whatever, ask about the therapist’s experience.
 You want to see someone who knows how to handle your specific issues.

 If you know that you’re interested in a particular clinical orientation or technique, ask about it.
 I prefer therapists who are trained in dialectical behavior therapy (DBT), so I look for that.
-If a therapist’s profile mentions something that isn’t scientifically validated, like EMDR or hypnosis, it’s a huge red flag to me (you might not mind).
+If a therapist’s profile mentions something that isn’t scientifically validated, like hypnosis, it’s a huge red flag to me (you might not mind).

 Next, I want to know about their views on alternative lifestyles and religions.
 Do they say on their website or other promotional materials that they welcome members of the GLBTQ community?
 If so, I feel better about seeing them.
 What is their opinion regarding ethical non-monogamy?
 Do they use any type of spiritual approach in their work?
 Do they expect their clients to 12-step or use other religious techniques?
 Are they going to be able to modify their approach to respect a skeptical agnostic atheist?